 In the meeting let the team know that you want their ideas.
 You want ridiculous ideas!
 You want crazy ideas, and in fact, you’re going to reward people for the most ridiculous ideas they bring to the table.
 That tells people that they are not going to be judged because they’re right or wrong.

 If it’s really insane and impossible, celebrate it even more because you’re letting people know that things are changing and you can celebrate big thinking and big ideas.

 Put all those ideas out there, and even though all those ideas may be impossible, what’s really cool is there’s going to be some underlying themes that you’re going to find.
 Things will start to fall out of that meeting that are actually really usable and they’ll come out in a way in which allows people to use their brain and tell the truth and help you start to stretch yourself and get used to people telling you the truth.

-Get used to not knowing the answer and then after the meeting, give out of your awards.
-Hopefully it’s just a bragging right, right?
+Get used to not knowing the answer and then after the meeting, give out your awards.
+Hopefully, it’s just a bragging right, right?
 That’s all people need is to brag that they had the idea.

 You talk about the strategy to combat the addiction to being right as part of this idea of conversational intelligence.
 Tell us a little bit more about what that means.